 Many people take out home equity loans because the interest rates tend to be lower than for other forms of debt.
 However, home equity line of credit and home equity loans differ sharply when it comes to interest rates and availability of credit.

 Home equity line of credit (HELOC)

 A home equity line of credit, or HELOC, functions like a credit card; you can borrow when you want to, up to a defined limit.
-A HELOC also resembles credit card in that the interest rate is “variable,” a term that should set off alarms when you’re considering a loan because it means your interest rate is subject to fluctuations and can suddenly increase.
+A HELOC also resembles a credit card in that the interest rate is “variable,” a term that should set off alarms when you’re considering a loan because it means your interest rate is subject to fluctuations and can suddenly increase.

 A “variable” interest rate is one that fluctuates over time, unlike a “fixed” interest rate, which doesn’t fluctuate during the period of the loan.
 HELOC interest rates are considered to be variable and are usually determined by national financial “indicators” that have nothing to do with your financial history.
 The most commonly used indicator is the “U.S. Prime Rate,” which is adjusted over time.
-The prime rate is used by lenders to assess how much they should charge borrowers, and is not related to your credit history.
+The prime rate is used by lenders to assess how much they should charge borrowers and is not related to your credit history.
 Lenders will also generally add their own rate on top of this.
-The unpredictability of these interest rates can make it harder for you to establish a consistent repayment plan, especially if you’re on a fixed income, because you can’t simply set aside the same portion of your income every month.
+The unpredictability of these interest rates can make it harder for you to establish a consistent repayment plan, especially if you’re on a fixed income because you can’t simply set aside the same portion of your income every month.

 Home equity loan

 A home equity loan is a one-time, lump-sum loan of a specific amount of cash that is to be paid back over a set amount of time.
 Home equity loans generally carry a fixed interest rate, so you can expect to pay the same amount every month.
 Home equity loan interest rates depend on a combination of your credit score and the housing market in which you live.